hackathons-com/ideas.hackathons.com/ideation.md

 			1. HH specific integrations (Can it be implemented with Socket.io?)
 				* GitHub, SO, ChallengePost, etc.
 			2. Blogging
-				* Medium, WP, LiveJournal, Blogger
+				* Medium, WP, LiveJournal, Blogger, Tumblr
 			3. How to handle content from unrecognized service?
 				* MEETTTAAAA tags
 		3. Integrate internal content into posts?